cotes2020/jekyll-theme-chirpy/_posts/2021-01-20-moderauth.md

 ---
 title: What modern authentication is?
 date: 2021-01-20 00:00
-categories: [Identity]
+categories: [identity]
-tags: [Identity,AzureAD]     # TAG names should always be lowercase
+tags: [identity,AzureAD]     # TAG names should always be lowercase
 ---

 # preamble